serundeputy/sites/website/index.md

 ---
-metaTitle: A Local Dev Tool For Every Project | Lando
+metaTitle: Instant Dev Environments For Every Project | Lando
 description: Lando is a free, open source and Docker driven local development tool for all projects that is fast, easy, powerful, liberating and works on Windows, macOS and Linux.
 image: https://raw.githubusercontent.com/lando/lando/master/docs/.vuepress/public/images/hero-pink.png